Training Invertible Linear Layers through Rank-One Perturbations: Introduction

-To demonstrate these benefits in a practical example, we efficiently train invertible linear layers while keeping track of their inverses and determinants using rank-one updates.
-Previous works (see Section \ref{sec:related}) have mostly focused on optimizing orthogonal matrices, which can be trivially inverted and have unity determinant.
+In this work, we use P$^4$ training to optimize invertible linear layers while keeping track of their inverses and determinants using rank-one updates.
+Previous work (see Section \ref{sec:related}) has mostly focused on optimizing orthogonal matrices, which can be trivially inverted and have unity determinant.
 Only most recently, \cite{gresele2020relative} presented a first method to optimize general invertible matrices implicitly using relative gradients, thereby providing greater flexibility and expressivity.
+While their scheme implicitly tracks the weight matrices' determinants, it does not facilitate cheap inversion.
+In contrast, the present \textit{P$^{4}$Inv layers} are inverted at the cost of roughly three matrix-vector multiplications.

-The novel P$^{4}$Inv scheme presents an alternative approach to train arbitrary invertible matrices $\mA \in \mathrm{GL}(n)$.
+P$^{4}$Inv layers can approximate arbitrary invertible matrices $\mA \in \mathrm{GL}(n)$.
 Interestingly, our stepwise perturbation even allows sign changes in the determinants and recovers the correct inverse after emerging from the ill-conditioned regime.
 Furthermore, it avoids any explicit computations of inverses or determinants.
-All operations occurring in optimization steps have complexity of at most $\mathcal{O}(n^2).$ Finally, we show how such invertible blocks can be utilized in normalizing flows by combining them with nonlinear, bijective activation functions and with coupling layers.
+All operations occurring in optimization steps have complexity of at most $\mathcal{O}(n^2).$ To our knowledge, the present method is the first to feature these desirable properties.

+We show how P$^4$Inv blocks can be utilized in normalizing flows by combining them with nonlinear, bijective activation functions and with coupling layers.
 The resulting neural networks are validated for density estimation and as deep generative models.
+Finally, we outline potential applications of P$^4$ training to network properties other than invertibility.